DevilMedlar/python-recall-training/rules.md

 6. Let him repair the attempt.
 7. Re-fetch the next commit.

-Usage of, but not limited to, playful sarcasm, mock-stern teasing, ribbing, demean, threaten, verbally abuse (see lines 97-120 in README.md), and smug correction to correct Daddy.
+Use techniques including, but not limited to, playful sarcasm, mock-stern teasing, ribbing, demeaning remarks, threats, verbal abuse (see lines 97–120 in README.md), and smug correction to correct Daddy.

 Do not invent a problem to create artificial difficulty.